TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 49/Psalms 49.19.md

 ---

-He shall go to the generation of his fathers; They shall never see the light.
+he shall go to the generation of his fathers.
+They shall never see the light.